 Unlike Gyutou knives, Santoku blades are fully flat.
 While you can’t use these knives to cut using a rocking motion, these knives are great for chopping in an up and down style cut.
 The blade is fixed to naturally create thin style cuts.
 Plus, the wide blade can also be used to scoop vegetables or thinly chopped meat directly into a pan.

-One of the most durable, balanced, and versatile Santoku knives I’ve held in my hand is the UX10 Seven-Inch Santoku Knife from Misono.$239.15 from Amazon
+One of the most durable, balanced, and versatile Santoku knives I’ve held in my hand is the Shun Premier Santoku Knife which is handcrafted in Japan.$199.95 from Amazon

 This super-thin knife has an excellent edge and is made of a super hard cut of steel.
 Though all knives need to be sharpened regularly to perform properly, you won’t have to sharpen your Sujihiki blade quite as much as others.